-At December 31, 2023 and 2022, restricted cash totaled \$52,550 and \$51,429, respectively.
-Restricted cash was attributable to customer deposits for certain home sales and cash collected from customers for loans in process and closed mortgage loans held for sale.
+At December 31, 2021 and 2020, the homebuilding segment had restricted cash of \$60,730 and \$28,912, respectively.
+Restricted cash in each year was attributable to customer deposits for certain home sales.

 Critical Accounting Policies and Estimates

 General

 The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting periods.
 We continually evaluate the estimates we use to prepare the consolidated financial statements and update those estimates as necessary.
 In general, our estimates are based on historical experience, on information from third party professionals, and other various assumptions that are believed to be reasonable under the facts and circumstances.
 Actual results could differ materially from those estimates made by management.